ericqn/cse15l-lab-reports/lab-report-4-week-5.md

 ---

 __grep -i__
 This command line version of grep ignores whether or not the argument or line searched for is lowercase or uppercase.
 This allows a higher degree of search.
+Sometimes, we want case-specific words, and other times, we just want to find a general word or locate the word if we forgot which cases are upper and lower in the word.
+Grep -i can be used for this.

 __Example 7:__
 __The file grep-i.sh:__